ros-drivers/microstrain_mips/README.md

 * [ros2](https://github.com/LORD-MicroStrain/ROS-MSCL/tree/ros2) -- Contains ROS2 implementation for this node as of `2.0.0`.
 This version is being actively updated and supported
 * [master](https://github.com/LORD-MicroStrain/ROS-MSCL/tree/master) -- Contains the most recent ROS1 changes before the transition to `2.0.0`.
 Kept for backwards compatibility, but no longer updated or supported

-Both the `ros` and `ros2` branches share most of their code by using gis submodules.
+Both the `ros` and `ros2` branches share most of their code by using git submodules.
 The following submodules contain most of the actual implementations:

 * [microstrain_inertial_driver_common](https://github.com/LORD-MicroStrain/microstrain_inertial_driver_common/tree/main) submoduled in this repo at `microstrain_inertial_driver/microstrain_inertial_driver_common`
 * [microstrain_inertial_msgs_common](https://github.com/LORD-MicroStrain/microstrain_inertial_msgs_common/tree/main) submoduled in this repo at `microstrain_inertial_msgs/microstrain_inertial_msgs_common`